Upper Backward Castes of Bihar: History

-By the early 1900s, the peasant communities like Kushwaha, Kurmi and Yadav who were numerically powerful in the Gangetic plains and had amassed rural wealth and power due to their knowledge of local agricultural practices, started laying claim on Kshatriya status.
+By the early 1900s, the peasant communities like Kushwaha, Kurmi, and Yadav who were numerically powerful in the Gangetic plains and had amassed rural wealth and power due to their knowledge of local agricultural practices, started laying claim on Kshatriya status.

 These peasant communities included some of the small landholders and powerful tenants who had toiled the alluvial soil of these plains for years.
 Their numbers also included some of the large landowners as well as tenant labourers together justifying their newly attained prosperity by mounting claims on the Kshatriya status, thus rejecting the notion of prevalent Shudra categorisation for themselves.
-Despite their attempt to seek noble Kshatriya past by claiming themselves as belonging to the lineage of Rama and Krishna, the British authorities and the Brahmins continued to view them as Shudras.
+Despite their attempt to seek a noble Kshatriya past by claiming themselves as belonging to the lineage of Rama, the British authorities and the Brahmins continued to view them as Shudras.
 The antipathy of social elites was also seen during this period, when Kunwar Chheda Sinha published a book on anti-Kshatriya reform in 1907, which was widely circulated by Rajput Anglo-Oriental Press.